Emulate a Bluetooth keyboard with the Raspberry Pi

 Changing the keyboard’s state

-Before you continue, you’ll want to take a quick look at the keymap.py file our expert provided.
-This file contains a dictionary mapping evdev keys to Bluetooth keys, as well as mapping evdev modifier keys to the bit that needs to be set in the Input Report.
-The Bluetooth values are in decimal rather than hex, but that doesn’t matter since Python will convert hex to decimal anyway.
+Before proceeding, you will find it advantageous to briefly examine the keymap.py document supplied by our expert.
+This file consists of a dictionary mapping evdev keys to Bluetooth keys along with mapping evdev modifier keys to the bit that needs to be set in Input Report.
+The Bluetooth values are represented in decimal rather than hexadecimal, but this does not pose an issue since Python can effortlessly convert hexadecimal to decimal.

 def change_state(self, event):